 How to Organize Your Artist Portfolio

-Learn effective strategies for organizing your artist portfolio.
-Discover how to sequence work, create series groupings, and tailor presentations for different opportunities.
+Organize your artist portfolio effectively.
+How to sequence work, create series groupings, and tailor presentations for different opportunities.

-Learn effective strategies for organizing your artist portfolio.
-Discover how to sequence work, create series groupings, and tailor presentations for different opportunities.
+Organize your artist portfolio effectively.
+How to sequence work, create series groupings, and tailor presentations for different opportunities.

-A portfolio isn't just a collection of images—it's a curated narrative about your practice.
+A portfolio isn't just a collection of images - it's a curated narrative about your practice.
 How you organize work shapes how viewers understand it.
 Strategic organization guides attention, communicates relationships between pieces, and constructs the story you want to tell.

 Poor organization makes strong work harder to appreciate.
 Excellent organization helps viewers recognize connections they might otherwise miss.
 The difference between showing work and presenting a portfolio lies in thoughtful arrangement.